bn0x/twitchtips/_posts/2014-05-19-chat-moderation-bots.md

 Alternatively, there are other bots which have not been handled here, examples would be DeepBot, Ackbot, and custom made bots, often just made for a single channel.
 In a lot of cases, these aren’t provided free of charge however or pose the problem of hosting – they require a server to be run on.

-## 5. Getting support
+## 5. Getting Support
 Using a bot can be complicated and hard to people who are new to moderation.
 Thankfully, there are a lot of people giving support for the bot you decide to use!
 In the case of the 3 bots listed above, you can find support for
 <br>
-**Nightbot:** Use the support form on the Nightbot dashboard: [http://nightbot.tv/support](http://nightbot.tv/support)
+**Nightbot:** Use the support form on the Nightbot dashboard: [http://Nightbot.tv/support](http://nightbot.tv/support)
 <br>
-**Moobot:** Tweet at [https://twitter.com/TwitchTVMoobot](https://twitter.com/TwitchTVMoobot) or ask in [http://www.twitch.tv/moobot](http://www.twitch.tv/moobot), I sometimes read that chat
+**Moobot:** Tweet at [https://Twitter.com/TwitchTVMoobot](https://twitter.com/TwitchTVMoobot) or ask in [http://www.Twitch.tv/Moobot](http://www.twitch.tv/moobot), I sometimes read that chat
 <br>
-**Xanbot:** Tweet at [https://twitter.com/xangold](https://twitter.com/xangold), [https://twitter.com/xanbotupdates](https://twitter.com/xanbotupdates) or just ask in [http://www.twitch.tv/xangold](http://www.twitch.tv/xangold), I usually stick around.
+**Xanbot:** Tweet at [https://Twitter.com/Xangold](https://twitter.com/xangold), [https://Twitter.com/XanbotUpdates](https://twitter.com/xanbotupdates) or just ask in [http://www.Twitch.tv/Xangold](http://www.twitch.tv/xangold), I usually stick around.

 <br>
-However, keep in mind: We are all volunteers and may not have time to help at all points in time.
+However, keep in mind: we are all volunteers and may not have time to help at all points in time.
 Rule no.1 about getting support is patience.
 Leaving a support channel after a minute will most likely not give you an answer.
 <br>
 I myself give a lot of support for the bots I know well, mainly Xanbot and Moobot.
-Feel free to PM me on twitch if you have specific questions!
+Feel free to PM me on Twitch if you have specific questions!

-## 6. The DOs and DONTs
+## 6. The DOs and DON'Ts
 <figure>
     <a href="/images/bot_guide/image3.png"><img src="/images/bot_guide/image3.png"></a>
     	<figcaption>Example of a poorly configured bot.</figcaption>
 </figure>

-While the image above might be slightly overdone, it is a common thing that I regularly see in alot of streams - people overuse a bots features, in a way that makes chat dominated by a bot.
+While the image above might be slightly overdone, it is a common thing that I regularly see in a lot of streams - people overuse a bots features, in a way that makes chat dominated by a bot.
 <br>
 This is one of the key reasons why it is recommended not to use a bot for small channel.
-A good rule you can apply to autoreplies and similar: if more than one autimatically repeated bot message is visible at a single point in time, you are overdoing it.
+A good rule you can apply to autoreplies and similar: if more than one automatically repeated bot message is visible at a single point in time, you are overdoing it.

 #### DO:
 **Keep spam by the bot low.**